LoRyder1/FCCodingChal/README.md

   bundle exec cucumber features/prime_nums_table.feature
   ```
   These are acceptance tests written in BDD style.
-The purpose of this test is to evaluate teh system's compliance withe business requirements and assess whether it is acceptable for delivery.
+The purpose of this test is to evaluate teh system's compliance with business requirements and assess whether it is acceptable for delivery.

+## Complexity

+  Big-O notation - express the runtime in terms of *how quickly it grows relative to the input, as the input gets arbitrarily large.*

+  The runtime grows "on the order of the square of the size of the input" (O(n^2)).
+Nesting two loops -> outer loops runs n times and our inner loop runs n times for each iteration of the outer loop, giving us n^2 total prints. **This program runs in O(n^2) time (or "quadratic time").**

+  Less significant terms quickly become less signficant as n gets big.

+  We are talking about the "worst case" scenario.
 ## Built with

 * Ruby - is a dynamic, reflective, object-oriented, general-purpose programming language.